YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/Refs & DOMS/Refs.md

 ## Refs
+Refs are a function provided by React to access the DOM element and the React element

 Refs provide a way to access DOM nodes or React elements created in the render method.

 react creates virtual Dom, if you want to access this virtual Dom node, just use "Refs"